wfdoran/python-learn/lession2.md

 ## Exercise 2

-Fix the bugs in the following program

-## Exercise 3

 Write a program which
 * Asks the user for two integers.
 * Print out the sum, difference, product, and division of these two integers.